abhinendrayadav/ProVA/data/responses.md

 ## seperation/exit_forms
 * seperation/exit_forms
-  - Employees need to complete identified forms like No-Dues Clearance Form, Knowledge Transfer Form, HR Feedback Form, which are available on the HR Portal.
+  - Employees need to complete identified forms like No-Dues Clearance Form, Knowledge Transfer Form, HR Feedback Form, which are available on the PEP Portal.
 Apart from this employee also needs to give their feedback in their Exit Survey.
 On their last working day, employees are expected to return all Company-issued property: Laptop, ID card, keys, documents, etc., along with the above stated Forms.

 ## seperation/relieving_letter
 * seperation/relieving_letter